 An associate is an entity over which the group has significant influence and that is neither a subsidiary not an interest in a joint venture.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over these policies.

 The results and assets and liabilities of associates is incorporated in these financial statements using the equity method of accounting.
+The investments in associates are accounted for at cost less impairment.

 Impairment of non-financial assets